Permissionless-Software-Foundation/avax-bridge/docs/README.md

 - `transactions.js` - library containing utilities for working with BCH transactions.
 - `util.js` - a general utilities library.

 The app starts by opening its wallet and retrieving its balance of BCH and SLP tokens from the blockchain.
-This determines the exchange rate, based on the curve described [in the business plan](https://psfoundation.cash/biz-plan/business-plan#pseudoStableToken).
+This determines the exchange rate of BCH to tokens, based on the curve described [in the business plan](https://psfoundation.cash/biz-plan/business-plan#pseudoStableToken).
+It retrieves the current USD market price for BCH and calculates the spot price of the token.
+This information is then available via the GET `/price` endpoint.

 ## Running
 After startup, the app runs in a loop every two minutes.
 It will poll the blockchain to see if it has received any BCH or SLP tokens.